-The importance the of relationship between nutrition & exercise performance is obvious.
-Good nutrition is essential proper growth to & development.
+The importance of the relationship between nutrition & exercise performance is obvious.
+Good nutrition is essential to proper growth & development.
 Too often, coaches think of good nutrition only during the season of their sport.
 Actually, for effective athletic performance, good nutrition is critical at all times.